telerik/winforms-docs/gridview/exporting-data/html-export.md

 ## RunExport method

-Exporting data to HTML is done through the RunExport method of ExportToHTML object.
-The RunExport method accepts the following parameter:
+Exporting data to HTML is done through the __RunExport__ method.
+This method accepts the following parameter:

-* fileName - the name of the exported file
+* FileName - the name of the exported file.

 Consider the code sample below: